Accomplishments of South Platte Watershed

 The USFS Rocky Mountain Region has been working with municipal water providers and corporate partners along the Front Range of Colorado to restore and foster the resiliency of forests within key watersheds.
 The goals are to mitigate the effects of the pine beetle epidemic, reduce the risk of severe impacts from wildfires, maintain water quality, and restore areas burned by past wildfires in critical watersheds on over 40,000 acres of National Forest System and private lands.
 For the Denver Water partnership, the Region will continue work to prepare and finalize the fifth annual collection agreement for FY2015 project implementation.
 This agreement is anticipated to secure $5.5 million in additional funds from Denver Water in support of the partnership five-year operating plan, including approximately $1.6 million that will be used for work on non-federal lands in priority watersheds in partnership with Colorado State Forest Service.
 The Region will also continue working on a project opportunity list for fiscal years 2016-2020 to inform potential renewal of the Denver Water partnership agreements in 2015 for another five years.

 Get Outdoors Colorado:

-In celebration of Earth Day 2013, the USFS and Get Outdoors Colorado launched a new website called Get Outdoors Colorado Exit to give people thousands of opportunities to explore and experience Colorado.
+In celebration of Earth Day 2013, the USFS and Get Outdoors Colorado launched a new website called Get Outdoors Colorado to give people thousands of opportunities to explore and experience Colorado.
 The new website is an online springboard to all outdoor activities and events in Colorado.
 The website is free for organizations sharing their information and events, and for the public to search activities and to create a customized membership for outdoor interests.